 Aaron gained his first international podiums in February 2017 with third places in GS and Slalom at IPCAS races in Park City, USA.
 He was selected to the 2018 Paralympic Winter Games team for Pyeongchang but had to withdraw due to injury.
 He made a successful comeback during the 2019 NZ winter and achieved podium finishes in the Southern Hemisphere Cups, including third in Super-G and second in the Slalom.
+He was selected to the team to represent New Zealand at the Beijing 2022 Paralympic Winter Games where he competed in five events, impressively finishing in a top 10 position in both the Slalom and the Super-G.

 Aaron spent his early childhood in France before moving to Tuakau in the Waikato at the age of eight.
 Aside from the odd ski trip when he was young, snow sports didn’t really feature on the schedule and downhill mountain biking was his big passion.
 Aaron loved being part of a tight knit community and began racing on the national circuit, the gnarlier and faster the course, the better!